The Pagination Component in Bootstrap 4

 .page-item.disabled .page-link

 See the example below where I used the same markup as in above two examples.
-The default disable color which is light grey border and white background is changed to dark grey border color with the light grey background.
+The default disable color which is a light grey border and white background is changed to a dark grey border color with a light grey background.
 Have a look:

 The CSS in style section: